mooreds/docs-1/get-started/quickstart.md

 # Quickstart

-In this guide, you'll build a data-driven application using Transposit.
+In this guide, you'll build a data-driven application using Transposit and Google Sheets.

-TO DO: add in real-world context; keep a lot of data in a spreadsheet you maintain in one place. want to create an interface that allows people to view data that they specifically have access to, not the entire sheet, without having to manually create other data sources that are hard to maintain. access to specific pieces. departments, for example. one way to designate ownership of particular rows could be to specificy owner email in a column in a spreadsheet.
+## The scenario

+Oftentimes, we store sets of business data in single, large spreadsheets to have a source of truth we can maintain in one place.
+Sometimes, we want to share subsets of that data to individuals (coworkers, partners, customers, etc.) without giving them access to the entire set or forcing them to sort through data that isn't meaninful to them.

+Instead of maintaining different data repositories for different audiences, or manually sharing data when it's requested, it would be nice to create an interface that allows people to sign in and view data that they should have specific access to.

-Suppose you have a spreadsheet where the first column is an email address indicating the owner of the data in that row.
-You want to give access to only the rows that belong to the owner.
-Google sheets does not offer this sort of functionality, but we can easily build this kind of customizable logic with Transposit.
+Now, suppose you have a spreadsheet where the first column is an email address indicating the owner of the data in that row.
+You want to give access to only the rows that belong to that owner.
+Google Sheets does not offer this functionality, but we can easily build this kind of customizable logic with Transposit.

+By the end of this guide, you will have created a simple app that allows users to log in with their Google account and see a list of items that they've been given access to in said spreadsheet.

 ## What you'll need

-You'll need a Google account with access to Google Docs, and a Google Docs spreadsheet where each row has an email address for the person who has access to that row.
+You'll need a Google account with access to Google Sheets, and a Google spreadsheet where each row has an email address for the person who has access to that row.

-To make it easy, you can [copy this sample spreadsheet](https://docs.google.com/spreadsheets/d/1zwe5BJV8QrCK-WEGw5dt_kOPIRGmI_0Qw757bym21ow/copy) for use in this guide. **Note:** you can copy the `spreadsheetId` [from the document's URL](https://stackoverflow.com/questions/36061433/how-to-do-i-locate-a-google-spreadsheet-id).
+To make it easy, you can [copy this sample spreadsheet](https://docs.google.com/spreadsheets/d/1zwe5BJV8QrCK-WEGw5dt_kOPIRGmI_0Qw757bym21ow/copy) for use in this guide.

-TO DO: screenshot of spreadsheet URL with ID highlighted

-Here's the format of the spreadsheet, with data owner email addresses in the left column, and the data you want them to have access to in the right column:
+Here's the format of that spreadsheet, with data owner email addresses in the left column, and the data you want them to have access to in the right column:

 | Email address       | Data                                       |